Internet-2-0/Malcore-SDK/README.md

 # Other issues

-Make an issue on the Github issue tracker following the template and allow us time to review the issue
+Make an issue on the [Github](https://github.com/Internet-2-0/Malcore-SDK/issues) issue tracker following the template and allow us time to review the issue

+# Credits

+Special thanks to all the people who have contributed to the SDKs

+- [Torrenting](https://github.com/Torrenting) for the Java SDK

 [<br><br><br><br><p align="center" width="100%"><img src=".github/images/malcore_logo.png"/></p>](https://link.malcore.io/readme/redirect)